Scroll to the bottom of your screen for navigation and contact information

 2. Residence: 18 Wilmot Street, Dec 1850, Bethnal Green, Middlesex, England.
 Occupation carver.
 Father Richard William Morgan Carpenter.
 Witnesses to marriage where Thomas Swindon and Elizabeth Swindon.

-4. Immigration: leaving Southampton, England and arriving, 14 May 1858, Melbourne, VIC, Australia. on the ship the Parsee
+4. Immigration: leaving Southampton, England and arriving, 14 May 1858, Melbourne, Victoria, Australia. on the ship the Parsee

 5. Residence: 8 Norton Street, 1875, Parramatta, NSW, Australia. occupation woodcarver